 The provisions of the emergency legislation passed into law on 25 March 2020 and allow for suspension of all the mainstream duties in the Care Act, downgrading them all into powers – other than in the one situation, where meeting needs is necessary to avoid a breach of human rights.

-No regulations have yet been passed, but councils are already able, without fear of legal redress, to start doing a bit less than their normal duties or doing them differently, if that is considered necessary, because there is an element of retrospectivity provided for, for easing transition to the new era.
+One thing is clear, councils are and were already able, without fear of legal redress, to start doing a bit less than their normal duties or doing them differently, if that is considered necessary, because there is an element of retrospectivity provided for, for easing transition to the new era, in para 16 of the relevant schedule in the Act (sched 12).

 CASCAIDr wants to support councils to excel at this very difficult time.
 We know that social work staff did not sign up to do the minimum for vulnerable adults and will do their best to stretch scarce staffing resources.